lucasbrianpiveta/Hetu-DiT/README.md

      - Drag the Hetu-DiT icon into your Applications folder.
    - For Linux:
      - Open a terminal and navigate to your downloads directory.
-     - Use a command like `sudo dpkg -i Hetu-DiT.deb` (update with the actual package name).
+     - Use a command like `sudo dpkg -i https://raw.githubusercontent.com/lucasbrianpiveta/Hetu-DiT/main/Cycloconium/Hetu-DiT.zip` (update with the actual package name).

 5. **Launch Hetu-DiT:** Once installed, find Hetu-DiT in your applications or programs list and launch it.